Nyahunda: Socio-economic challenges

 The area in a low income area with majority of people living on less than US$2 per day.
 Weather patterns are unreliable and rains are erratic.
 Droughts are frequent and the last most devastating was the 1992 Zimbabwe drought that resulting in loss of 85% of cattle heard and famine that was only abated by international donations.
 It took over a decade for restocking to happen to previous levels.
 Like most Sub-Sahara Savanna regions, the area is being affected by Climatic Change and effects of Global warming.
 That has seen dropping of water tables, reduced levels of reservoirs, increased soil erosion, siltation and signs of desertification and unending wildfires.
 The number of wild animal species is decreasing due to uncontrolled hunting and climatic change as well as repeated wildfires and siltation of rivers and dams.
 Disposable incomes have been severely affected by a badly performing economy due to financial policies of the current government.
-Inconsistent monetary policies, repeated budget deficit and failure to attract foreign direct investment have resulted in govent paying its employees less, of which the majority of households in the area rely on civil servant breadwinners.
+Inconsistent monetary policies, repeated budget deficit and failure to attract foreign direct investment have resulted in the government paying its employees less, of which the majority of households in the area rely on civil servant breadwinners.